changeworld/azure-docs.ja-jp/articles/event-hubs/event-hubs-manage-with-ps.md

 if($CurrentCG)
 {
-    Write-Host "The consumer group $ConsumerGroupName in Event Hub $EventHubName already exists in the $Location region:"
+    Write-Host "The consumer group $ConsumerGroupName in event hub $EventHubName already exists in the $Location region:"
     # Report what was found
     Get-AzureRmEventHubConsumerGroup -ResourceGroupName $ResGrpName -NamespaceName $Namespace -EventHubName $EventHubName }